 Other highly touted brain sex differences are also a product of size, not sex.
 The relationship between gray matter and white matter, the relationship of the connections between the two hemispheres of the brain.
 Both of these ratios are greater in people with smaller brains, both male and female.

-Furthermore, recent research has completely dismissed the idea that the small difference in connectivity between the left and right hemisphere actually explains any behavioral differences between men and women.
+Furthermore, recent research has completely dismissed the notion that the small difference in connectivity between the left and right hemisphere actually explains any behavioral differences between men and women.

 A hard idea to change